tapyu/cpp-lessons/README.md

 - functions defined in the header must be marked `inline` because otherwise, every translation unit which includes the header will contain a definition of the function, and the linker will complain about multiple definitions (a violation of the One Definition Rule).
 The `inline` keyword suppresses this, allowing multiple translation units to contain (identical) definitions.
 - **While it's generally true that header files contain declarations, inline functions are a notable exception** where definitions are also placed in headers to allow for inlining.
 - Inline function definitions need to be visible wherever the function is invoked.
 You can define the function in a .c file if you only want to use it within that .c file, otherwise you need to define it in a .h file so that the definition can be #included wherever it is needed.
+- Don't declare an `inline extern` function in a header file.
+This creates an "external definition" for the function, and you can only have one of those in your entire program.

 A example is